ko4evneg/xml-to-json-web-converter/README.md

-# CrestWave Technologies test project
+# XML to JSON conversion project (coding test for the job)

 ##  Run notes
 - import maven dependencies with pom.xml provided
 - run com.github.ko4evneg.Bootstrap class

-IMPORTANT: For correct test in IDEA, run configuration should have working directory set to $projectdir/target/classes directory.
+**IMPORTANT:** For correct test in IDEA, run configuration should have working directory set to $projectdir/target/classes directory.

 ## Description
 This program: